 There are many ways people strive to achieve good self-esteem.

 Positive self-talk, surrounding yourself with supporting friends, focusing your energy on achieving worthy goals are all great things.

 But the best and most reliable way I found to determine who you are is to study who God is and view yourself in light of that.

-If you need help getting started, please sign up below and I will send you a free resource on how to effectively study the Bible, get to know God and understand yourself.
+If you need help getting started, please shoot me an email.
+I will send you a free resource on how to effectively study the Bible, get to know God and understand yourself.